shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 ### What is a context and why do I need it?

 A lot of what happens in Toolkit revolves around context, in other words knowing what you are working on and being able to act accordingly.
-In the sgtk API, we need to be able to store important details about the entities we are working with, and share it with apps or other processes so they can operate in a contextually aware way.
+With the sgtk API, you will need to be able to store important details about the entities you are working with, and share them with apps or other processes so they can operate in a contextually aware way.
+For example, when Toolkit knows what task you're working on, it can automatically link your published files to that task in Shotgun.

 The [`Context` class](https://developer.shotgunsoftware.com/tk-core/core.html#context) fulfills this purpose, by acting as a container for this information.
 You can store the `Task`, `Step`, `entity` (such as a `Shot` or `Asset`), `Project`, and current `HumanUser` within an instance of the class, among a few other things.

-You can create as many different context objects as you like in a given session however when there is running engine present there is a concept of a single current context, which the engine keeps track of.
+You can create as many different context objects as you like in a given session.
+However, when there is an engine present, there is a concept of a single current context, which the engine keeps track of.
 This is the context that the user is currently working in, and that currently running apps should be working with.

 In a later step, you will be using the context to help resolve a path that can be used for saving or copying a file.